 Syed Sadam Hussain Shah is working as a Research Assistant at CISS.
 His research focuses on International Cyber, Technology and Nuclear Policy issues.
 He has participated in a Track-2 dialogue on South Asian Strategic Stability in Istanbul.
 His research has been published in leading international journals and think tanks including the Bulletin of the Atomic Scientists, CSIS Washington D.C., and Anthology Series for Strategic Studies Canada.
 He has presented papers at the Shanghai University in China and Karadeniz Teknik University in Turkey.
 He is currently working as a review editor for the Journal of Politics and Sustainability.
 He graduated from National Defence University, Islamabad with an MSc in International Relations.

-Mr. Samran Ali is a Research Assistant at the Center for International Strategic Studies (CISS), Islamabad.
+Mr. Samran Ali is a Research Officer at the Center for International Strategic Studies (CISS), Islamabad.
 He has studied at the Department of Defence and Strategic Studies, Quaid-i-Azam University, Islamabad.
-His areas of interest include global nuclear and strategic issues, arms control, emerging technologies, strategic capabilities, as well as conventional arms in South Asia.
-He has extensively written on these issues in national and international publications.
+His areas of interest include nuclear arms control and non-proliferation, nuclear and strategic issues, emerging technologies, strategic capabilities, as well as conventional arms in South Asia.
+He has published in various issues of the CISS Insight journal.
+He has also written in national and international publications including South Asian Voices, The National Interest, The Express Tribune, CSCR Islamabad, Hilal, etc. He is also part of the CTBTO-CENESS Research Fellowship 2022.

 Riaz Khokhar is a research officer at the Center for International Strategic Studies (CISS), Islamabad, Pakistan (2018-present).
 He was also an Asia Studies Visiting Fellow at the East-West Center in Washington in 2019.
 His research interests are geopolitics and strategy, foreign policy, nuclear politics, and strategic stability issues in South Asia.
 His analysis has appeared in peer-reviewed journals CISS Insight and the Asia Pacific Issues, and opinion platforms, including Atlantic Council’s South Asia Source, Stimson Center’s South Asian Voices, The National Interest, The Diplomat, Asia Pacific Bulletin, The News International, Newsweek Pakistan, and 9Dashline.
 He has also made speaking engagements at a public seminar in East-West Center in Washington and webinars of Stimson Center and Asian Institute of Diplomacy and International Affairs.